 “The telecast pulled in a whopping 74 per cent share of the English television market in Canada.
 The average audience of 10 million is around 2.5 times what CBC normally draws in that time slot (typically, most people are working at that time.
 Olympic hockey, apparently, is reason to slack off for a few hours).”

 Commercialization is only part of the story.
-The line of chauvinism and athletic superiority is the ideological reflection of the economic drive for world domination.
+The line of chauvinism and athletic superiority is the ideological reflection of the economic drive for world domination of U.S. imperialism.
 The call to arms to withdraw from the Winter Olympics was issued just before the Olympic break by NHL governor Ed Snyder of the Philadelphia Flyers.
 This franchise is owned by the powerful Comcast broadcasting monopoly, the largest mass media and communications company in the world by revenue.
-It co-owns NHL Network, has a minority stake in MLB Network, and owns NBCUniversal which holds US broadcast rights for the Olympics.
+It co-owns NHL Network, has a minority stake in MLB Network, and owns NBCUniversal which holds US broadcast rights for the Olympic Games through to 2032.

 *Tony Seed is co-author with Curtis Coward of The Kids’ Baseball Book (Halifax: New Media Publications, 1994) and a former coach, sports executive and publisher of amateur sport periodicals in Nova Scotia.